timolins/coinbot/README.md

 After you cloned the repository to your computer, you can **run it** with `npm run dev`\*.

 This command will start the bot itself AND the website on port 3000.
-It's also possible to start only one of them with either `npm run dev:bot` or `npm run dev:bot`.
+It's also possible to start only one of them with either `npm run dev:bot` or `npm run dev:web`.

 _\* You have to set the environment variable `TOKEN` to your Telgram Bot Token in order for it to work.
 You can obtain it from the [BotFather](https://telegram.me/BotFather)._